Codeojo/emxc/README.md

 # Emxc

-a Tesla REST client for the MEXC Exchange
+A Tesla REST client for the MEXC Exchange

 ## Installation